CoderDojoTC/scratch/README.md

 Once you are at CoderDojoTC, there are laminated [Scratch cards](http://scratch.mit.edu/help/cards/) in one of the plastic bins -- find them and make them available to the students.

+### Create an Account Handouts

+We've created a [handout](handouts/scratch-make-an-account.docx) to help students create and remember their account details.

 Thank you for mentoring at CoderDojoTC!